 Decentralized Governance Mitigates Hard Forking

-I mentioned earlier that miners receive 45% of the block reward and masternodes receive another 45%.
-The remaining 10% is dedicated to development, marketing, and infrastructure for the Dash network to continue to grow and improve.
+We mentioned earlier that miners receive 45 percent of the block reward and masternodes receive another 45 percent.
+The remaining 10 percent is dedicated to the development, marketing, and infrastructure for the Dash network to continue to grow and improve.

 One of the challenges Bitcoin faces is any time the user base disagrees on how to proceed with a change to the system, the result is a hard fork of the Bitcoin blockchain.
 Over time, this has fragmented the Bitcoin community into many smaller communities, including Litecoin, Bitcoin Cash, Bitcoin Gold, and even Dash.
 To solve this problem of fragmenting the community with hard forks, Dash implemented a decentralized governance model.

 In Dash’s governance and voting system, anyone can propose a new feature, change, or marketing plan that will improve the Dash network.
 The masternodes then vote on each proposal.
-The number of yes votes for the proposal must outnumber the no votes by at least 10% of the total masternode number.
-For example, there are currently 4,500 masternodes on the Dash network.
-Therefore, for any new proposal, the yes votes would need to outnumber the no votes by 450 votes (10% of the total masternode count) in order for the proposal to pass.
+The number of yes votes for the proposal must outnumber the no votes by at least 10 percent of the total masternode number.
+For example, there are currently 4,800 masternodes on the Dash network.
+Therefore, for any new proposal, the yes votes would need to outnumber the no votes by 480 votes (10 percent of the total masternode count) in order for the proposal to pass.